-Send programme information for your group and reports about recent activities to the Country Link website, email website@country-link.co.uk make sure the information is up to date and sent in good time.
+Send programme information for your group and reports on recent activities to the Country Link website; make sure the information is up to date and sent in good time.

 Write a report on a local Country Link event for a local newspaper.
-Contact them first to see whether they are currently looking for items and find out what format they prefer, whether they want photos etc. Always include contact details/phone numbers for potential new members.
+Make contact with them first to see whether they are currently looking for items and find out what format they prefer, whether they want photos etc. Always include contact details/ph numbers for potential new members.

 Buy Country Link clothing or badges - and wear them!
 Clothing can be bought from Liberty Work & Leisure Ltd, 37 Millbrook Road, Kingstown Industrial Estate, Carlisle, Cumbria CA3 OEU.
-Phone no: 01228 536751.
-Website: www.libertyworkandleisure.co.uk The contact is Sally Johnston who can be emailed on sally@lwlw.co.uk
+Ph no: 01228 536751.
+Website: www.libertyworkandleisure.co.uk The contact is Sally Johnston who can be emailed at sally@lwlw.co.uk.